tomlowndes/tomlowndes.github.io/README.md

-www.hamvocke.com
+www.tomlowndes.co.uk
 ================

 Source code for my website and blog.

-Read my nonsense over at [www.hamvocke.com](http://www.hamvocke.com).
-Or don't, that's up to you.
+Read my nonsense, rr don't, that's up to you.